-Following the change in company structure (Note 1), the stock option plan of iA Insurance was exchanged for an identical plan with the Company.
-The Company grants a certain number of common stock options to management and to senior management and determines the exercise price of the options, the expiry date and the date on which the options can be exercised.
-Once they are exercised, these options involve the issuance of new shares of the Company.
+Following the change in company structure (Note 1), the stock option plan was exchanged for an identical plan with iA Financial Corporation. iA Financial Corporation grants a certain number of common stock options to management and to senior management and determines the exercise price of the options, the expiry date and the date on which the options can be exercised.
+Once they are exercised, these options involve the issuance of new shares of the iA Financial Corporation.